 The Centre for Corporate Public Affairs is committed to maintaining the privacy and confidentiality of personal information.
 From 21 December 2001, new privacy laws apply to the private sector as a result of amendments to the Privacy Act 1988 (Cth), which apply to Centre operations, as the Centre is administered from Australia.
 As such, we will adhere to the National Privacy Principles (NPPs) when collecting, using, disclosing, securing and providing access to personal information.

 To make use of certain features on our website visitors may need to register and to provide certain information.
 If you tell us more about yourself we may offer you more value, but supplying such information is entirely voluntary.
-If you wish to remain completely anonymous, you can still take advantage of the content available on the Centre for Corporate Public Affairs site without registration.

 We endeavour to take all reasonable steps to protect your personal data, but cannot guarantee the security of any data you disclose online.
 By supplying us with information, you accept the inherent security implications of dealing online over the Internet and agree not to hold The Centre for Corporate Public Affairs responsible for any breach of security unless we have been negligent or in wilful default of our duties to you.